realabdulkhaliq/Google-IT-Automation-with-Python/Using-Python-to-Interact-with-the-Operating-System/Module6/Redirections_Pipes_Signals.md

 ps: lists the processes executing in the current terminal for the current user

 ps ax: lists all processes currently executing for all users

+ps e: shows the environment for the processes listed